Dishan98/Drowsiness-Detection-using-with-Keras-using-CNN/README.txt

-AI ASSIGNMENT - Drowsiness Detection using with Keras using Convolutional Neural Networks (CNN).
+Drowsiness Detection using with Keras using Convolutional Neural Networks (CNN).

-Name - HGD Chamika
-Reg No - D/BCS/19/0012

-Project video is included.

 To run the application, open the "drowsiness detetction.py" in a python ide and run the program.